Updates for Businesses & Employees

 Depending on the size of the business, part-time employees are entitled to the number of hours of paid sick time equal to the average number of hours they work over a two-week period.

-Employers are responsible for providing impacted employees with their regular wages.
 Again, employers will receive a tax credit for providing this benefit.

 Self-employed individuals are also entitled to receive the same paid sick leave benefits as employees.
 Self-employed individuals can claim a tax credit for their paid sick leave.